How To Start A Blog

 However, if your goals are to set up a blog you can finally earn money from, maybe you want the freedom of extending WordPress publishing functionalities with plugins and custom CSS tweaks so that you can do more with your blog such as make money selling services or products, build a membership community, among other things, then there are some inherent limitations.

 WordPress Account Suspension

 No Theme Uploads On WordPress.com

 WordPress.com has a very strict rule of themes customization as it does not allow its users to upload custom made themes or tweak the sort of dull themes they offer.
-Keep in mind that any form of customization or attempts to change functionality of your themes are absolutely out of question
+Keep in mind that any form of customization or attempts to change the functionality of your themes is absolutely out of question.

 Limited Blog Monetization

-However, if you are running a popular blog, with a good amount of monthly page views, then you can apply for WordPress.com’s advertising program which is called WordAds.
+However, if you are running a popular blog, with a good amount of monthly page views, then you can apply for WordPress.com advertising program which is called WordAds.

 Once you are approved for WordAds program, you will be sharing your advertising revenue with WordPress.com

 WordPress Self Hosted option is Ideal freedom seekers!
 It is a perfect solution for those interested in turning their blog into a revenue stream through advertising or paid Blogging.